topfreegames/pitaya/README.md

 * [nano](https://github.com/lonnng/nano) authors for building the framework pitaya is based on.
 * [pomelo](https://github.com/NetEase/pomelo) authors for the inspiration on the distributed design and protocol

+## Security

+If you have found a security vulnerability, please email security@tfgco.com

 ## Resources

 - Other pitaya-related projects